justarmadillo/modern-cloze-overlapper/README.rst

 -----------------------------------

 JavaScript modules, such as ``_cloze-overlapper.mjs``, are loaded exactly once and never reloaded (unless you restart Anki).
-However, you can use dummy query parameter too reload the module without restarting Anki:
+However, you can use dummy query parameter to reload the module without restarting Anki:

 .. code:: javascript